chiupam/tutorial/Loon/Plus_EN/Rule_EN.md

 # Say a few more words

--There are known minor issues.
+- There are known minor issues.
 When the matching type of the rule added by the user is `DOMAIN`, there is no need to click `Type` and select `DOMAIN`, otherwise there will be a situation where `Match Type` is not selected after selecting `DOMAIN`